For Relationships Under Pressure

 Conflict.
-Betrayal.
 Distance.
+Resentment.

-• Repeated conflict that never truly resolves
+- Repeated conflict that never truly resolves

-• Emotional distance or resentment
+- Emotional distance or resentment

-• A breach of trust or infidelity
+- A breach of trust or infidelity

-• Grief after miscarriage or pregnancy loss
+- Grief after miscarriage or pregnancy loss

-• Feeling like roommates instead of partners
+- Feeling like roommates instead of partners

-• One partner withdrawing while the other pushes
+- One partner withdrawing while the other pushes

 You don’t need to decide whether it’s “bad enough."

-The Gottman Method: Research-Based Relationship Repair
+Research-Based Relationship Repair

-Jason is trained in the Gottman Method — one of the most researched and respected approaches to couples therapy available today.
+Gottman Method - one of the most researched and respected approaches to marriage and couples therapy available today.

 • Destructive communication cycles